fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 `A`: Shall be a rank-2 array with dimensions M1, N1

-`v`: Shall be a rank-2 array with dimensions M2, N2
+`B`: Shall be a rank-2 array with dimensions M2, N2

 ### Return value